ben-alrdy/alrdy-animate/README.md

 - Use `aa-nav="sticky"` to create a sticky navigation bar that slides out of view when scrolling down and slides back in when scrolling up
 - Easing defaults to `back.inOut`
 - Duration defaults to `0.4s`
+- Use `aa-distance` to set the distance multiplier that the nav element will move.
+Example: `aa-distance="1.5"`.
 - You can overwrite both by adding `aa-ease` and `aa-duration` to the nav element

 #### Background Color Transitions